You may have heard of using Metamucil for diarrhea or constipation.

 Alternative stool bulking agents

-There are other high-fibre stool bulking agents that can be introduced into your diet, such as:
+There are other high-fiber stool bulking agents that can be introduced into your diet, such as:

 Citrucel (Methylcellulose) is another medication that functions the same as Metamucil due to its psyllium husk content (16).

-An alternative to fibre supplements to manage diarrhea includes antidiarrheal medications.
+An alternative to fiber supplements to manage diarrhea includes antidiarrheal medications.

-Metamucil is a fibre supplement containing psyllium husk, which can relieve IBS symptoms, including constipation and diarrhea.
+Metamucil is a fiber supplement containing psyllium husk, which can relieve IBS symptoms, including constipation and diarrhea.

-Remember that IBS is multifactorial, so working with a Registered Dietitian can be helpful to figure out which management techniques work for you.
+Remember that IBS is multifactorial, so working with a Registered Dietitian can be helpful in figuring out which management techniques work for you.

-Written by Leeona Lam MSc, ANutr and reviewed by Beth Willson Specialist Surgical Dietitian BSc Hons RD
+Written by Leeona Lam MSc, ANutr and reviewed by Kirsten Jackson BSc Hons RD